Skip to content

 --quiet Only show package names

---cask Check casks instead of formulas
+--cask Check casks only

 autoremove